 Ingredients including apple cider, salt, sugar, herbs and seasonings.

-Place all the ingredients in a pot and bring it to a simmer.
+To make turkey brine first place all the ingredients in a large pot and bring them to a simmer.
 Cook for 2-3 minutes, or until all of the salt and sugar have dissolved.
 Let the brine cool completely.
-Place the turkey in the brine.
-Refrigerate the turkey in the liquid for 18-24 hours, then cook your bird as desired.
+Place the turkey in the liquid.
+Add cool water until you cover the turkey.
+Leave the turkey in the fridge for 18-24 hours.
+When it is done, remove the bird from the brine.
+Rince it with cool water and pat it dry.
+Finally, cook your bird as desired.

 Step by step process shots showing how to make turkey brine.

-• Many pots are not large enough to hold a whole turkey.
-I typically buy brining bags, which are giant resealable bags that are made for turkey brining.
+• Make sure your stock pot is large enough to hold a turkey.
+If not, you can buy brining bags.
+These are giant resealable bags that are made for turkey brining.
 The bags are easy to fit into a standard sized refrigerator.

 • You want to make sure you put your turkey into a cool brine; never put a turkey in a hot or warm brine.